Katie Vandervalk, MS, CCC/SLP

 Also, during my years in the public schools, I observed students who, while thriving academically, could not quite navigate the social expectations of the school day.
 This was especially true as students got older because, certainly, what a second-grade peer is willing to overlook, changes significantly in fourth, sixth, or tenth-grade.
 I noticed that students with social communication challenges would struggle during the less structured parts of their school day, like recess or lunch, and their peers would become tired of dealing with their big reactions to small problems or their high intensity interests.
 I felt like those socially challenged kids needed different supports, ones that included direct coaching to learn how to put themselves in another person’s shoes and to learn how to think and wonder about the people around them.

 Today, our overall goal at Through the Trees is to provide real, functional, and evidence-based coaching to kids, adolescents, and adults with executive functioning or social communication challenges.
-In addition to our main population, our therapists are also well-versed in traditional Occupational and Speech-Language Therapies, to include sensory integration methods, and visual-perceptual treatment, as well as, articulation, syntax and semantic language therapies.
+We do this in person, either individually or in small groups, as well as via telehealth.